Navy Officer (Former)

 I know women can't be Navy SEALs, but did you ever serve with any women you think could have cut it as a SEAL or made it through training?

-Asked by Mehico almost 10 years ago
+Asked by Mehico over 10 years ago

 Going through officer training I was in a unit with not a whole lot of other people.
 Some were women, but of those who were, most were interested in nursing, Surface Warfare, and aviation.
 (Submarine and special ops are the other options but they don't allow women, yet).
 Someone who enlisted might have more expereince with women who wanted to be SEALs.
 Sorry about that.
 Overall I'd guess that women would rather prove themselves first in other less selective combat units, because they've just been allowed to do that not too long ago.